Hiding in Plain Sight: Youth Mental Illness

 • a panel conversation with producers and young people from the documentary.

-Mental health is a deeply personal experience and everyone will be invited to share from their lived expertise and learn from other attendees while reflecting on several community building questions, including:
+Mental health is a deeply personal experience and everyone was invited to share from their lived expertise and learn from other attendees while reflecting on several community building questions, including:

 • How is mental health impacted by the environment in which someone grows up?